 Despite all the madness that has been happening in the Middle East and Africa in my lifetime, I don’t pretend to know much about the culture of those who come from these chaotic areas.
 Thus when I caught sight of The Red Pencil in Barnes & Nobles I was instantly drawn to the premise.

 This story is about Amira who is a twelve year old girl living in Darfur.
-Her greatest wish to to learn to read and write, however she lives in a society that believes that women should only dream about becoming wives and mothers.
+Her greatest wish is to learn to read and write, however she lives in a society that believes that women should only dream about becoming wives and mothers.
 Events take a heart wrenching turn when Amira’s village is attacked by the Janjaweed and they are forced to leave everything behind.
-It is Amira’s dream that gives her the strength to move beyond the tragedy and hope for a better tomorrow.
+However, it is Amira’s dream that gives her the strength to move beyond the tragedy and hope for a better tomorrow.

 This book is written beautifully in prose form and includes unique illustrations.
 I really enjoyed reading this book and it went by quick.
 Pinkney’s tale is one of humanity that gives a face and a name to the hundreds of men, women, and children who have been displaced from their homes and forced to become refugees .
 I am really excited to add this book to my classroom library with the hope that it will help my students open their eyes to the world around them.